-The penalty values allow you to smooth the fit by penalising particular deformations.
-The strain penalty limits excessive strain in the model so where there is absent or noisy data, solutions which minimise the deformation from the initial aligned state are favoured.
-The edge discontinuity penalty is only useful for non- C_1 -continuous coordinate fields such as the final linear mesh example.
-Penalties always increase the data point projection error (in a least squares sense, which is the solution method used in the fitting), but generally give a much more attractive result.
-Penalty values should be adjusted in orders of magnitude until a likeable result is obtained, then fine-tuned.
+There is not necessarily a standard value to use for any of the penalty values as it must balance against the model size and number of data points per element.
+A common strategy is to adjust values by 1-2 orders of magnitude until a likeable result is obtained, then fine-tune.
 It is often better to use stiffer (higher penalty) values for initial iterations (gross fitting) to prevent waviness from developing in the mesh, then re-projecting and reducing penalties for a final iteration (fine fitting).
 As for the alignment settings, you can load and save (if enabled) the fitting options.